-Personal Independence Payment Official Statistics published by the Department for Work and Pensions formerly referred to Special Rules for Terminal Illness (SRTI) but from June 2022 have been updated to use the term Special Rules for End of Life (SREL) instead.
-This change has been made for all commentary, tables, and Stat-Xplore, with footnotes added to explain the amendment.
+Personal Independence Payment Official Statistics published by the Department for Work and Pensions formerly referred to Special Rules for Terminal Illness (SRTI).
+From June 2022, these were updated to use the term Special Rules for End of Life (SREL) instead.
+This change was made for all commentary, tables and Stat-Xplore, with notes added to explain the amendment.